Obsidian-TTRPG-Community/dnd5e-markdown/README.md

 3. Toggle Appearance Snippets to On
 4. Install `Admonition` from the Community Store
 5. Use the Admonition Settings to import the [admonitions-5e](optional-snippets/admonitions-5e.json) into the plugin.
-6. You are ready to go!
+6. You are ready to explore

 ## Homebrew?
 Templates?